gabrieldejesus/atitude/README.md

-🏆 Hackatrouble
+🏆 First place in the Hackatrouble
-# Time 17 – Atitude - Distance medical care
+# Atitude - Distance medical care

 # Project: Atitude
 - What is?